Three Blue Ducks: lessons learnt during the COVID-19 pandemic

 After shutdown measures designed to slow the spread of the virus came into force late March 2020, Three Blue Ducks was forced to close its venues in Sydney, Brisbane and Byron Bay.
 A week later, the business branched into the fresh food and takeaway market, supplying gourmet produce boxes to Byron Bay locals and a pared-back menu to Sydneysiders keen to enjoy their fix of fresh organic fare at home.

 As restrictions slowly began to ease in some states, the restaurateurs amped up their activities.
 “For Mother’s Day, we offered a three-course feast menu for two to 10 people, which customers could reassemble and serve at home,” Allen says.
 “We thought we’d get 50 orders and we ended up getting 750.
 We were blown away.”

 It was an eye opener which reminded Allen and his co-owners of the importance of diversifying their revenue stream.
 “We’ll continue doing take-home and feast meals after normal service resumes,” he says.
 “Offering those extra services meant we were able to get our turnover up from zero in late March to 20% of the usual figure in May 2020.”

 Changing the direction of your business is often a considered move.
 Studying the pros and cons and deciding on the best way forward can take weeks or even months.
-However, when events unfold as rapidly as they did during the pandemic, it’s time you might just not have.
+However, when events unfold as rapidly as they have during the pandemic, it’s time you might not have.
 Doing whatever you can to keep going can help lessen your losses and put you in a better position when you’re ready to get your business into full recovery mode.